20 November 2017

 The inspection outcomes were:

-- three schools were judged to be good; three to require improvement; and one to be inadequate1
+- Three schools were judged to be good; three to require improvement; and one to be inadequate.

 - Telephone discussions were held on 12 and 13 October with headteachers and executive headteachers of 11 other schools in the Trust.
 During follow-up visits to DEMAT offices, discussions were held with yourself as the chief executive officer, other senior and operational staff, and with trustees.
 A range of relevant documentation was also scrutinised.

 - DEMAT is a large and growing multi-academy trust, which was established in 2013.
 It is made up of 27 primary schools which are located in the East of England.
 The schools are in four local authorities: Cambridgeshire, Norfolk, Peterborough and Suffolk.

 - Initially, the Trust expanded rapidly, two schools joined in 2013, with 11 schools joining in 2014.
 A further five joined in 2015.
 To date, in 2017, an additional three schools have joined the Trust, following on from the six that joined in 2016.
 Two additional primary schools are in the process of joining the Trust as academy converters.
 One primary school will be joining as a sponsor-led academy in December 2017.

 - Six of the schools are larger than the average-sized primary school, while 11 schools each provide education for fewer than 100 pupils.
 DEMAT schools typically serve small towns or rural communities.

 - Nine schools were inadequate and five required improvement at the point at which they joined the Trust.
 Of the remaining schools, 11 were good and one outstanding.
 The Trust also includes one school that has yet to be inspected.